broadinstitute/cellpainting-gallery/_sources/download_instructions.md

 We provide below instructions for downloading data using Quilt or AWS CLI.

+Please note that an AWS account is NOT required for downloading data.

 ## Preparation

 Before initiating a download, consider what kind and how much data you need.